Amazing Places to Celebrate Holi in India

 Here are a few things that you might not want to miss.
 Since Holi is a very carefree festival, there are inevitable uncertainties.

 • Beware of the colours that might just act clingy even after profusely washing them off with soap.
-Rub hair oil or coconut oil over your body before stepping out to play with the colours.
+Rub hair oil or coconut oil over your body before stepping out to play with the colors.

 • Wear old clothes if you can't afford a new set.